celery/celery/docs/userguide/workers.rst

 .. note::

-    Restarting by :sig:`HUP` only works if the worker is running in the background as a daemon (it does not have a controlling terminal).
+    Restarting by :sig:`HUP` only works if the worker is running in the background as a daemon (it doesn't have a controlling terminal).

     :sig:`HUP` is disabled on macOS because of a limitation on